me3zaAKAgoat/Walter-Bot/README.md

 - Member management and server administartion services.
   - Give all members an explicit member role.
   - Reaction Roles.
-- Make a news feed channel that has:
-  - Anime notifications from twitter accounts such as: [crunchyroll](https://twitter.com/Crunchyroll).
-- Get the results of pro games **LCS LEC WORLDS** of the day with slash command.

 - Have a system to set each persons individual color.
- - VCT/LEC/WORLDS/MSI playoffs announcements.
 - Make a polling system.
 - Checking the League of legends/Valorant elo of the specified users.
 - Play music.
 - Have a database of watched movies and their reviews based on server member reaction.
 - Do member statistics.
+- `need twitter api key`
+- - Make a news feed channel that has:
+  - Anime notifications from twitter accounts such as: [crunchyroll](https://twitter.com/Crunchyroll).
+  - VCT/LEC/WORLDS/MSI playoffs announcements.
+  - Get the results of pro games **LCS LEC WORLDS** of the day with slash command.

 ## **Lingo Dictionary**